-Title of the novel is self-explanatory; it expresses the main theme i.e. decay of culture and downfall of Mughal Empire.
+The title of the novel Twilight in Delhi has much significance.
+It sums up the main theme i.e. decay of culture and the downfall of the Mughal Empire.
+It is self-explanatory.
 Twilight is the time of day just after the sunset and before dawn when the sun is about to set.
-Ahmed Ali spreads light on the historical background of Muslim society.
+Ahmed Ali sheds light on the historical background of Muslim society.
 It was the time when Muslim culture was mingled with British culture.
-The writer has created a single family for this purpose, through which, he portrays a true picture of Delhi in its true perspective.
+The writer sketches a single Muslim family for this purpose.
+He portrays a true picture of Delhi in its true perspective.
 The novel creates an image of the time when neither the British people were in charge of Delhi nor Muslims were totally exterminated.
 Ahmed Ali, while explaining the subject matter of the Novel says:-

 “… My purpose was to depict a phase of our national life and the decay of a whole culture, a particular mode of thought and living, now dead and gone already right before our eyes.”

-Certainly, the novel is about the decay of a whole culture.
-The setting of the novel is of that time when British were going to rule over the city of Delhi.
-This is why Ahmed Ali has chosen the word twilight as it was the time when Muslim values were about to decay but the same were not entirely decayed.
-Let’s find out whether the title justifies the novel or not?
+Indeed, the novel is about the decay of a whole culture.
+The setting of the novel is of that time when the British were going to rule over the city of Delhi.
+This is why Ahmed Ali chooses the word twilight as it was the time when Muslim values were about to decay but the same were not entirely decayed.
+Let’s find out whether the title Twilight in Delhi justifies the novel and whether it has relevant significance.

 The word twilight does not need any explanation.
-From the word, we can imagine the theme of novel.
-Literally, it has means for faint light, just after the sun goes down but symbolically, it refers many other things.
-It suggests the era between downfall of Muslims and rise of British Empire.
-It also symbolizes the decline of a culture and its replacement with the new one.
+From the word, we can imagine the theme of the novel.
+Literally, it means faint light, just after the sun goes down but symbolically, it refers to many other things.
+It suggests the era between the downfall of Muslims and the rise of the British Empire.
+It also symbolises the decline of a culture and its replacement with the new one.
 It also suggests the meaning of vagueness.
-It also shows the decline of life from light to darkness.
-Thus, these are the reasons, due to which, Ahmed Ali has chosen the title “Twilight in Delhi” for his novel.
+It also shows the drop of life from light to darkness.
+Thus, these reasons have much significance and Ahmed Ali has chosen the perfect title “Twilight in Delhi” for his novel.